 - High likelihood of producing impact

-Following an extensive scoping exercise in early 2012, USAID chose to pilot this innovative CDI approach with the Cities of Batangas, Cagayan de Oro and Iloilo City.
-Subsequently, the USG and local governments signed Memoranda of Understanding, providing the basis for promoting these cities as engines of growth through mutual responsibility.
+Following an extensive scoping exercise in early 2012, USAID chose to pilot this innovative urban development approach with the cities of Batangas, Cagayan de Oro and Iloilo.
+Subsequently, USAID and local governments signed Memoranda of Understanding, providing the basis for promoting these cities as engines of growth through mutual responsibility.